apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 be sorted out prior to the final GA release by the time Jetty `12` is released.

 <div class="alert alert-info"><strong>Usage Warning</strong><p>Remember that this is a major upgrade and may possibly
 be somewhat disruptive in the beginning.
-While most if not all CAS-specific configuration should remain exactlty the same, you may encouter unexpected hiccups and mishaps along the way.
+While most if not all CAS-specific configuration should remain exactly the same, you may encounter unexpected hiccups and mishaps along the way.
 We recommend that you start early by experimenting with release candidates and/or follow-up snapshots.</p></div>

 ## Other Stuff